-The all-new battery-electric SUV, unveiled this week as a concept at the Los Angeles motor show, changes practically every traditional Jaguar ingredient and is due on the road in about 18 months’ time.
-It marks the start of a bold new chapter in the engineering and design history of Jaguar Land Rover.
+The all-new battery-electric SUV, unveiled last year as a concept at the Los Angeles motor show, changes practically every traditional Jaguar ingredient and is due on the road in 2018.
+It marks the start of a bold new chapter in the engineering and design history of Jaguar.

 Jaguar’s brief for its long-anticipated first electric vehicle was to “create a performance SUV that is spacious, sporty and usable”, but the final design isn’t merely an electric version of the successful F-Pace SUV.